-These benefits may include, group insurance (health, dental, life etc.) retirement benefits, education loan, other loans (house loan, vehicle loan etc), sick leaves, vacation as well as flexible alternative arrangements.
+These benefits may include group insurance (health, dental, life, etc.), retirement benefits, education loans, other loans (house loans, vehicle loans, etc), sick leaves, vacations, and flexible alternative arrangements.

-In an organization, workforce is the most valuable asset and is important for an organization to understand their needs and help them be engaged and satisfied.
-Employee benefits when offered to the employees act as an attribute for better performance and support for your employees.
+In an organization, the workforce is the most valuable asset, and it is important for an organization to understand their needs and help them be engaged and satisfied.
+Employee benefits, when offered to the employees, act as an attribute for better performance and support for your employees.

-With rapid globalization and organizations looking at massive expansion not only in the countries where they are set up but also across the globe, is a key indicator for giving employees the flexibility to work at the hours most convenient to them.
+Rapid globalization and organizations looking at massive expansion not only in the countries they are set up but also across the globe are key indicators for giving employees the flexibility to work at the most convenient hours.

-For example consider an organization that is based out of the states and has its branches in Germany, Latin America, Asia, and Australia.
-The workforce engaged with this organization have different working hours according to the continent they are in.
-If the organization is providing flexible working hours, it will be suitable for the employees to effectively communicate with each other at the hours most appropriate for them.
+For example, consider an organization based out of the States with branches in Germany, Latin America, Asia, and Australia.
+The workforce engaged with this organization has different working hours according to their continent.
+If the organization provides flexible working hours, it will be suitable for employees to communicate effectively at the most appropriate hours.